 The categories of entry-level, mid-range and high-end models are not objectively set to meet specific criteria - in other words, they're a general description or broad guideline that can be a bit 'rubbery'.
 There is no official classification for these categories.
 In fact, the only official category for laptops is Ultrabook - a term coined by Intel for ultraportable notebook (hence Ultrabook) computers that meet specific criteria for various things such as size/weight, battery life, type of chipset (including built-in security features).

 Here's a broad guide to the unofficial categories of entry-level, mid-range and high-end models:

 - Entry level: These low-cost laptops are relatively low-powered, but quite capable of most general computing tasks like web browsing, email and general word processing.
 They can handle most basic multimedia tasks – like standard definition video streaming – and are best suited to casual users and younger students.

 - Mid-range: Aimed at regular computer users, families, students and business people.
 Mid-range computers can run most software and games, but may struggle a bit with high-end functions like video editing and games that require fast graphics processing.

 - High-end: For serious computer types that like to push their systems with intensive computing tasks like editing video and audio, 3D rendering and high-end games, these are obviously the ones to go for.

-Ask a room of techies whether you should go with a Windows, Mac or Linux laptop and you'll start a heated debate that no-one will win.
+Ask a room of techies whether you should go with a Windows, Mac or Linux laptop and you'll start a heated debate that will go for a long time but nobody will win.
 All three systems have their good and bad points, but it's important for you to choose a side before you start, because it affects your software choices and possibly your hardware decisions too.
-This is definitely the case with macOS (formerly called OS X), which only runs on Apple's Mac family.
+This is definitely the case with macOS (formerly called OS X), which only runs on Apple's family of computers.